blazium-engine/blazium-docs/contributing/documentation/contributing_to_the_documentation.rst

 Contributing to the documentation
 =================================

-This guide explains how to contribute to Godot's documentation, be it by writing or reviewing pages.
+This guide explains how to contribute to Blazium's documentation, be it by writing or reviewing pages.

 .. seealso::